 The Messiah is unique among all of the men of the Tanakh however.
 G-d crushes him with disease (puts him to grief with illness) so that he will offer himself for his guilt and the guilt of the Jewish people to suffer chastisement, bruising, crushing and punishment by G-d’s hand and power until he is suitable for the prosperity of G-d’s purpose.

 G-d does the same refinement with Ezekiel to make him suitable for G-d’s purpose and Ezekiel bears the punishment for the House of Israel and Judah.
 Punishment for their sins.
 And the House of Israel and Judah were still punished.
 Ezekiel did not take their punishment he shared it with them just as the righteous servant shares their guilt.
 The Jewish people are refined in the fire of affliction and so is Ezekiel and the righteous servant of Isaiah 53.

 He is the prophet like Moses a redeemer, Elijah the messenger a teacher and herald of the time of the new covenant of the forgiveness of sin, and a descendant of David who battles and wages war (a man after G-d’s own heart).
 He is by the words of G-d “My righteous servant who makes the many righteous”.

-He goes through the experiences of Job with disease, of Jonah and death and of Ezekiel in the bitterness and fury of his spirit in the hand of G-d.
+He goes through the experiences of Job with disease, of Jonah and near death and of Ezekiel in the bitterness and fury of his spirit in the hand of G-d.
 The spirit of G-d alights upon him.
 They are friends not the same person.